MakeLab-Network/DoorSignTemplateWebSite/README.md

 # Door Sign ~~Template~~ Shape Website

 ## General
-A website for downloading various shapes for a door sign, and the content of the sign is to be added in inkscape.
+A website for downloading various shapes for a door sign, and the content of the sign is to be added with inkscape.

 ## Web Site Generation

 This project uses GitHub Actions and Python scripts to automatically generate the website.
-Due to a limitation of LightBurn that does not recognized hidden layers are such, the generation script generate various variations of each svg file: One for the basic shape, and one for each engraving possibility.
+Due to a limitation of LightBurn that does not recognized hidden layers are such, the generation script generate various variations of each svg file: One for the basic shape, and one for each engraving possibility (includes the basic shape.)

 ## Guide to Adding Shapes / Engravings in Inkscape